Firefighters respond to flames at Foster Grocery

 Around 10 a.m. fire crews arrived on scene to 1526 N Foster Drive located on the corner of Greenwell Spirings Rd. and N. Foster Dr.

-In the video you can see heavy smoke coming from the building as the Baton Rouge Fire Department tend to the incident.
+Video shows heavy smoke coming from the building as the Baton Rouge Fire Department responds.

+The fire was soon brought under control, but firefighters were still on the scene putting out "hot spots" as of 1 o'clock.

 More News